Compactification of Level Maps of Moduli Spaces of Drinfeld Shtukas: Introduction

 In the case of modular curves with $\Gamma_1$- and $\Gamma_0$-level structures, the reduction modulo $p$ was studied by \cite{Deligne1973a} using a normalisation procedure. \cite{Katz1985} gave an explicit moduli description of an integral model using Drinfeld level structures.
 This notion goes back to \cite{Drinfeld1976}, who first introduced this notion of level structure to study full level structures of Drinfeld modules.
-The analogy to the modular curve suggests a strategy to construct good integral models in our shtuka setting, in other words to define a good notion of level structure that also behaves as desired at a place of bad reduction: to use Drinfeld level structures.
+The analogy to the modular curve suggests a strategy to construct good integral models in our shtuka setting, in other words, to define a good notion of level structure that also behaves as desired at a place of bad reduction: to use Drinfeld level structures.

 Let us fix a $\Fq$-rational point $0$ of $X$ and denote by $\Oc_0$ (respectively $\pf = \pf_0$) the completion of the local ring of $X$ and $0$ (respectively its maximal ideal).
 In order to define Drinfeld level structures for shtukas, we associate to a Drinfeld shtuka its \emph{scheme of $\pf^n$-torsion points} $\underline{\Ec}[\pf^n]$.
 This was essentially constructed in \cite{Drinfeld1987a} and shares similar properties with the scheme of $\pf^n$-torsion points of a Drinfeld module (respectively the scheme of $p^n$-torsion points of an elliptic curve).
-It is a finite locally free $\Oc_0/\pf^n$-module scheme of rank $q^2$ over $S$.
-Moreover, we show that \'etale locally on $S$ we find an embedding of $\underline{\Ec}[\pf^n]$ as a Cartier divisor into $\A^1_S$ by adapting a similar result for the $p^n$-torsion of one-dimensional $p$-divisible groups of \cite{Frimu2019}, compare Proposition \ref{propEmbItor} and Remark \ref{remEmbPTorFrimu}.
+It is an $\Oc_0/\pf^n$-module scheme which is finite locally free of rank $q^{nr}$ over $S$.
+Moreover, we show that \'etale locally on $S$ we find an embedding of $\underline{\Ec}[\pf^n]$ as a Cartier divisor into $\A^1_S$ by adapting a similar result for the $p^n$-torsion of one-dimensional $p$-divisible groups of \cite{Frimu2019} (compare Proposition \ref{propEmbItor} and Remark \ref{remEmbPTorFrimu}).